 Crete really only has two prominent features, the railroad and the university.
 As a college town, there is a wealth of young people in the area.
 The younger generations are often the last to ask for help when it is needed, although older generations also tend to avoid seeking assistance for things like depression and anxiety.

 If you are suffering from depression or other mental issues, it is important that you do not suffer alone.
 Crete-area counselors are available now to offer support and guidance to help you through these troubled times.
 Contact a therapist today.

-I am licensed in Nebraska with 3 years of professional work experience & over 10 years of experience working with teens and young adults.
-I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, motivation, self esteem, and confidence.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am licensed in Arizona & Nebraska with 10 years of professional work experience.
+I have experience in helping clients with stress, depression, anxiety, relationship issues, trauma and abuse, chronic illness & pain & coping with grief and loss, teens and adolescents, and LGBTQ+.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & e...
+I am here to support & empower you in that jour...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Crete area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Crete due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Crete to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.